sanyacastor/sam-hopkins-11ty/src/projects/a-life-in-the-day.md

 ---
 id: -8VYchZd-I5VXQtBA3dDx
 title: A Life in the Day
-customTitle: Jean Rouch, Collaborative Film and Performed Identities by Sam Hopkins
+customTitle: Jean Rouch, Collaborative Film and Performed Identities - Sam Hopkins
 dates: "2013"
 collaborators: Slum TV
 cardDescription: A series of video works which try to understand how ethnicity